 Any money that you would have previously claimed through housing benefit will be paid directly to you as part of your Universal Credit payment, and you will then have to make arrangements to pay your rent to your landlord.

-In Shropshire, only single people with no dependent children and no sickness or disability, would be considered for Universal Credit.
-However, in time, all new claims will go on to Universal Credit.
+In Shropshire, currently only single people with no dependent children and no sickness or disability, would be considered for Universal Credit.
+As of May 2018 all new, or any claims submitting a change of circumstances will be transferred to Universal Credit.
 Eventually all existing claims will be transferred.

 Universal Credit is replacing the following benefits: